 - Fold the condensed milk mixture into the whipped cream with a rubber spatula until well combined.

-- Make the strawberry ice cream.
+- Make the ice cream.

 - Gently fold the strawberry mixture into the ice cream.

 - Pour the ice cream into a 2 quart container.

 - Quick Tip!
 A metal container will freeze faster, but a glass or plastic container will also work.
 For this recipe, I used a heart shaped springform pan.
 Literally any pan that holds two quarts will work just fine!

 - Cover the container with plastic wrap and place in the freezer for at least 5 hours.